Dog Food Allergy Symptoms: Complete Identification Guide

 Rare Symptoms (5-10% of Cases)

-Less commonly, food allergies may cause respiratory symptoms (reverse sneezing, nasal discharge, watery eyes), behavioral changes (irritability, restlessness, sleep disruption, anxiety), chronic anal gland issues, or frequent UTIs.
+Less commonly, food allergies may cause respiratory symptoms (reverse sneezing, nasal discharge, watery eyes, occasional coughing or wheezing), behavioral changes (irritability or aggression, restlessness, sleep disruption, anxiety, depression or lethargy, decreased interest in activities), chronic anal gland issues (frequent scooting, recurrent impaction or infection — case-series suggest some allergic dogs need expression monthly rather than the typical 1-2 times yearly), or frequent UTIs.

 Take action today: Use the free Pet Allergy Scanner to check your current pet food for hidden allergens and find safer alternatives.